Asymmetric Matters from a Dark First-Order Phase Transition: Dark Matter and Experimental Signatures

-For illustrative purposes, we pick the dark proton and pion masses to be $m_{p'} = 2 m_{\pi'} = 0.887\GeV$ to yield the observed relic abundance in the case that $N'_\RH$ is light.
+For illustrative purposes, we pick the dark antiproton and pion masses to be $m_{\bar{p}'} = 2 m_{\pi'} = 0.908\GeV$ for the case that $\bar{n}'_\RH$ is light and $m_{\bar{p}'} = 2 m_{\pi'} = 1.09\GeV$ the case that $\bar{n}'_\RH$ is heavy.
 While any masses satisfying \Eq{pandpionDMmasscond} with the baryon asymmetry ratio given by \Eq{light_crossover} are possible, a larger dark pion mass leads to a wider viable dark photon parameter space.
-Likewise, in the case \Eq{heavy_crossover} that $N'_\RH$ is heavier than the scale of the SM electroweak crossover, we set the masses to be $m_{p'} = 2 m_{\pi'} = 1.06\GeV$.

-For the available parameter space, the would-be Bohr radius $\alpha'/m_{\pi'^-}$ of the $p'$-$\pi'^-$ ``atom'' is longer than the range of the dark-photon exchange force, $1/m_\gamp$, so we do not expect these atoms to form.
-Therefore, direct detection experiments can probe $p'$-$p$ scattering with \al{ \sigma_{p' p} \approx \epsilon^2 e^2 e^{\prime 2} \frac{m_p^2 m_{p'}^2}{\pi (m_p+m_{p'})^2 m_{\gamma'}^4}, } and similarly for $\pi'$-$p$ scattering.
-The XENON1T~\cite{Aprile:2019jmx} bound is quite weaker in this heavy-ish pion case since for $m_{p'} = 0.887\GeV$, the bound on the dark matter-nucleon cross section is $\sigma^{\rm SI} < 2.0 \times 10^{-39} \text{ cm}^2$.
-Additionally, the upper limit for $p'p$ (or $\pi'^- p$) scattering is larger by $\prn{A/Z}^2$ due to the lack of coupling to neutrons.
+For the available parameter space, the would-be Bohr radius $\alpha'/m_{\pi'^+}$ of the $\bar{p}'$-$\pi'^+$ ``atom'' is longer than the range of the dark-photon exchange force, $1/m_\gamp$, so we do not expect these atoms to form.
+Therefore, direct detection experiments can probe $\bar{p}'$-$p$ scattering with \al{ \sigma_{\bar{p}' p} \approx \epsilon^2 e^2 e^{\prime 2} \frac{m_p^2 m_{\bar{p}'}^2}{\pi (m_p+m_{\bar{p}'})^2 m_{\gamma'}^4}, } and similarly for $\pi'$-$p$ scattering.
+The XENON1T~\cite{Aprile:2019jmx} bound is quite weaker in this heavy-ish pion case since for $m_{\bar{p}'} = 0.908\GeV$, the bound on the dark matter-nucleon cross section is $\sigma^{\rm SI} < 2.0 \times 10^{-39} \text{ cm}^2$.
+Additionally, the upper limit for $\bar{p}'p$ (or $\pi'^+ p$) scattering is larger by $\prn{A/Z}^2$ due to the lack of coupling to neutrons.